 - What is your venue and what is your role there?

 - What are your key responsibilities?
 What’s a typical day look like for you?

 - What would you say is the hardest part about your job?

 - How big is your team?
-What does the reservation process of your venue look like?
+What does the reservation process for your venue look like?
 (What sort of software/tools do you use for that?)

 - What’s your online activity like?

-With each question, we asked follow-up questions to gain answers that showed in detail the person's situation.
+With each question, we asked follow-up questions to gain answers that showed the person's situation in detail.
 Each interview took about an hour and a half, but it was definitely worth it!

 Collecting useful insights